-To explain the effect of age on ER visit rates, we analysed the effects of turning 18 years old on secondary outcomes including acute and outpatient care, and surgery, using unadjusted and adjusted negative binomial growth curve models (Table 4).
-Turning 18 years old was associated with a decreased rate of hospital admissions (RR 0.79; 95% CI 0.66-0.95) and no change in the rate of surgery (RR 0.80; 95% CI 0.64-1.02).
-While there was no change in the rate of primary care visits between age 13 and 22, turning 18 was significantly associated with a decreased rate of SB specialist visits (neurology, neurosurgery, orthopedic surgery, urology, physiatry).
+To explain the effect of age on ER visit rates, we analyzed the effects of turning 18 years old on secondary outcomes, including acute and outpatient care, as well as surgery, using unadjusted and adjusted negative binomial growth curve models (Table 4).
+Turning 18 years old was associated with a decreased rate of hospital admissions (RR 0.79, 95% CI 0.66-0.95) and no change in the rate of surgery (RR 0.80, 95% CI 0.64-1.02).
+While there was no change in the rate of primary care visits between ages of 13 and 22, turning 18 was significantly associated with a decreased rate of SB specialist visits (neurology, neurosurgery, orthopedic surgery, urology, physiatry).